 A two-day workshop at King's College Cambridge.
 Led by Johnnie Moore, partner in Creative Facilitation.

-Get more out of every meeting
+Get more out of every meeting or workshop

 Learn new techniques for creating engagement